Do I Need a Root Canal Atlanta, GA

 Check out what others are saying about our root canal support services on Yelp: Do I Need a Root Canal

-If you have any of these symptoms, you should call our emergency dentist office at 404-891-9489 and schedule an appointment to be seen right away.
+If you have any of these symptoms, you should call our dentist office at 404-891-9489 and schedule an appointment to be seen as soon as possible.

 - Your face is swollen.
 In this scenario, you could have a severe infection and require an immediate root canal.
 As a Atlanta dentist near you, we can quickly examine and treat you.